Many people have grown up in the computer age not fully aware of what life

 time giving a visual record of what computers used to look like not that long

 ago.
-The blinking lights and the classic seventies sound effects and music makes
+The blinking lights and the classic seventies sound effects and music make

 way for such remarkable film villains as Sky Net and Judgment day.
 Many